louadi/DIGGER/docs/README.md

 ## Extending DIGGER by DDIs
+If you downloaded the data provided by us, the extended DDIs are already included and you will **not** have to do this step.
+Only extend DIGGER like this if you want to add new organisms and have sufficient data to do so.
 To extend DIGGER using generated Domain-Domain Interactions (DDIs) follow these steps:
 ````bash
 # First, create a conda environment to ensure you have all dependencies installed